-The Change in Bank Control Act of 1978 (CBC Act), title VI of the Financial Institutions Regulatory and Interest Rate Control Act of 1978, gives the federal bank supervisory agencies the authority to disapprove changes in control of insured depository institutions.1 The Federal Reserve Board is the responsible federal bank-ing agency for changes in control of bank hold-ing companies and State member banks, and the Federal Deposit Insurance Corporation and the Office of the Comptroller of the Currency are responsible for insured State nonmember and national banks, respectively.
+The Change in Bank Control Act of 1978 (the CBC Act), title VI of the Financial Institutions Regulatory and Interest Rate Control Act of 1978, gives the federal bank supervisory agencies the authority to disapprove changes in control of insured depository institutions.
+The Federal Reserve Board is the responsible federal banking agency for changes in control of bank holding companies and state member banks, and the Federal Deposit Insurance Corporation and the Office of the Comptroller of the Currency are responsible for insured state nonmember and national banks respectively.

-The CBC Act requires any person (individual, partnership, corporation, trust, association, joint venture, pool, sole proprietorship, unincorporated organization) seeking to acquire control of any insured depository institution or bank holding company to provide 60 days' prior written notice to the appropriate federal banking agency.
-This requirement applies to all covered transactions that will be consummated after March 9, 1979.
-The act specifically exempts transactions that are subject to section 3 of the Bank Holding Company Act of 1956 or section 18 of the Federal Deposit Insurance Act, since these transactions are covered by existing regulatory approval procedures.
+The CBC Act requires any person (that is, an individual, a partnership, a corporation, a trust, an association, a joint venture, a pool, a sole proprietorship, or an unincorporated organization) seeking to acquire control of any insured depository institution or bank holding company to provide 60 days' prior written notice to the appropriate federal banking agency.
+The act specifically exempts transactions that are subject to section 3 of the Bank Holding Company Act of 1956 or section 18 of the Federal Deposit Insurance Act because those transactions are covered by existing regulatory approval procedures.
 Accordingly, changes in control due to acquisitions by bank holding companies and changes in control of insured depository institutions resulting from mergers, consolidations, or other similar transactions are not covered by the CBC Act.

 The CBC Act describes the factors that the Federal Reserve and the other federal banking agencies are to consider in determining whether a transaction covered by the CBC Act should be disapproved.
-These factors include the financial condition, competence, experience, and integrity of the acquiring person (or persons acting in concert), the effect of the transaction on competition, the failure to provide all required information, and whether the proposed transaction would result in an adverse effect on the Bank Insurance Fund or the Savings Insurance Fund.
-The Federal Reserve Board's objectives in its administration of the CBC Act are to enhance and maintain public confidence in the banking system by preventing identifiable serious adverse effects resulting from anticompetitive combinations of interests, inadequate financial support, and unsuitable management in these institutions.
+These factors include the financial condition, competence, experience, and integrity of the acquiring person (or persons acting in concert); the effect of the transaction on competition; whether the acquiring persons have provided all required information; and whether the proposed transaction would result in an adverse effect on the Bank Insurance Fund or the Savings Association Insurance Fund.
+The Federal Reserve Board's objectives in its administration of the CBC Act are to enhance and maintain public confidence in the banking system by preventing identifiable, serious adverse effects resulting from anticompetitive combinations of interests, inadequate financial support, and unsuitable management in the institutions.
 The Board will review each notice to acquire control of a state member bank or bank holding company and will disapprove transactions that are likely to have serious harmful effects.
-It is the Board's intention to administer the CBC Act in a manner that will minimize delays and government regulation of privatesector transactions.
+The Board's intention is to administer the CBC Act in a manner that will minimize delays and government regulation of private-sector transactions.

-If the Board disapproves a change in control, the Board will notify the proposed acquiring party in writing within three days after its decision.
-The notice of disapproval will contain a statement of the basis for disapproval.
+If the Board disapproves a change-in-control filing, the Board will notify the proposed acquiring party in writing within three days after its decision.
+The notice of disapproval will include a statement of the basis for disapproval.
 The CBC Act provides that the acquiring party may request a hearing by the Board in the event of a disapproval and provides a procedure for further review by the courts.